HuiziRen1117/Kaggle-Practice/README.md

 After loading the dataset, we would like to do some visualization just to have a clear view of our dataset .
 The first thing I'm interested in is to see how many missing value in each feature.
 Because our number of features is not small, for a clear view I ordered the number of missing values in a descending sequence.
 ![3](https://user-images.githubusercontent.com/38633055/40275191-ba4f4e4c-5bb6-11e8-890a-74ec51254d67.png)

-**SalePrice** is the variable we need to predict and because variables like price in reality is often right skewed, so Let's do some analysis on it.
+**SalePrice is the variable we need to predict and because variables like price in reality is often right skewed, so Let's do some analysis on it**.

 Basic statistics are shown here:
 ![4](https://user-images.githubusercontent.com/38633055/40275317-693e84d8-5bba-11e8-8400-569977c53993.png)